falkr/ttm4175/pages/day4.md

 ## Editing the content of the website

 The default folder from where Apache gets the content for the website is `/var/www/html`.
 By default, only one file resides here, the Apache test page.
-Again, by default, Apache looks for a file named `index.html`, which currently only stores the content of the testpage.
+By default, Apache looks for a file named `index.html`, which currently only stores the content of the testpage.

 We can go ahead and remove this file:
 1. `~$ cd /var/www/html` *Navigates to the folder*